Doug Chin: Managing director for the city and county of Honolulu

 From 2010 to 2013, under Honolulu mayor Peter B. Carlisle, Chin served as managing director for the City and County of Honolulu.
 Chin was directly responsible for 23 municipal government and public safety agencies and approximately 10,000 employees with an annual operating budget of $2 billion.
 In 2011, Chin oversaw city operations during the Asia-Pacific Economic Cooperation meeting in Honolulu, the first time the summit of nations was held in the United States.

 Law partner and corporate lobbyist

 From 2013 to 2015, Chin was a law partner and eventual managing partner at Carlsmith Ball, one of the oldest and largest law firms in the state of Hawai‘i.
 His areas of practice included renewable energy and clean technology projects, land use and development projects and commercial litigation.

-In August 2013, Chin registered as a lobbyist for Corrections Corporation of America (know known as CoreCivic), and subsequently successfully lobbied to house Hawaiian prisoners in Arizona.
+In August 2013, Chin registered as a lobbyist for Corrections Corporation of America (now known as CoreCivic), and subsequently successfully lobbied to house Hawaiian prisoners in Arizona.